absimas/VideoClipper/README.md

-# WhenVideosCollide
+# Video Clipper
-Android app for video merging
+Android app for video merging and other modifications